zackerydev/helm-workshop/exercise-two/README.md

 ## Describe the pod

-Use the pod name from above.
+Use the pod name from above to get more information.

 ```
 kubectl describe pods <cowsay-f55465498-w2gjn> -n exercise-two